mariusbutuc/silvrback/2015-03-31-rails-42-testing-async-email.md

 # Testing async emails, the Rails 4.2+ way

 Say you're building an app that needs to do send emails.
 And yes, we agree to never block the controller, so async delivery is the way to go.
+So we'll move our code from happening inline to using an asynchronous processing library to handle our jobs in the background.

+What do we need to do to be confident that our code behaves as expected upon making this change?
+We'll use MiniTest (since it ships with Rails) but the concepts presented here can be easily translated to RSpec.
+Still, can we write our tests the same way, or what idiomatic changes do we need to make?
+How can we leverage Rails to reduce the complexity of our application as it aims for webscale?

 The good news is that since Rails 4.2, [sending emails asynchronously][rails-42-async-mail] is easier than ever before.
-In our app, [Sidekiq][sidekiq] was chosen as the queuing system, but since `ActionMailer#deliver_later` is built on top of `ActiveJob`, the interface is clean and agnostic of the asynchronous processing library used.
+We'll use [Sidekiq][sidekiq] as the queuing system in our example, but since `ActionMailer#deliver_later` is built on top of `ActiveJob`, the interface is clean and agnostic of the asynchronous processing library used.
 This means that if I wouldn't have just mentioned it you couldn't tell, either form a developer’s perspective, or when it comes to user experience.
 Setting up a queuing system is a topic on it's own, and beyond the scope of this article, so…

 ### Don't Sweat the Small Stuff